rutvij-patil24/Bootstrap-website/README.md

 # bootstrap-website
-Creating a Business Portfolio website using Bootstrap Here I will be designing a responsive Business Portfolio website from scratch.
+Creating a Business Portfolio website using Bootstrap.
+Here I will be designing a responsive Business Portfolio website from scratch.
-Technology used - HTML5, CSS3, JS and jQuery
+Technology used - HTML5, CSS3, JS and jQuery.
-Software used - Visual Studio Code Text Editor, Chrome browser
+Software used - Visual Studio Code Text Editor, Chrome browser.